spinnaker/spinnaker/docs/commands.md

 ```

 #### Parameters
+ * `--base-url`: Slack endpoint.
+Optional, only set if using a compatible API.
  * `--bot-name`: The name of your slack bot.
  * `--deployment`: If supplied, use this Halyard deployment.
 This will _not_ create a new deployment.
+ * `--force-use-incoming-webhook`: Force usage of incoming webhooks endpoint for slack.
+Optional, only set if using a compatible API.
  * `--no-validate`: (*Default*: `false`) Skip validation.
  * `--token`: (*Sensitive data* - user will be prompted on standard input) Your slack bot token.